fanfan54/VacationPanel/README.md

 * **gestionnaire** ("manager" in french): he can manage vacations ("Gérer les congés"), manage the staff he's affected to (in "Gérer les employés"), and create "employé" accounts.
 * **employé** ("staff/employee" in french, referenced in code as "worker"): he can only ask for vacations (in "Demander mes congés") on the datepicker

-A single user can have multiple roles, and that there can be as many users as you want.
-You can event create multiple "admin" accounts.
+A single user can have multiple roles, and there can be as many users as you want.
+You can even create multiple "admin" accounts.

 ## Modules